 A mixture of duplex receptacles and 5v USB receptacle will be provided.
-Duplex receptacles for charging stations will meet the requirements of 18.4.3.1 Electrical Receptacles in offices, other spaces, and Nonpublic Corridors.
+Duplex receptacles for charging stations will meet the requirements of 18.4.3.1 a.
+Standing stations

+Electrical Receptacles in offices, other spaces, and Nonpublic Corridors.
 Induction type charging stations can be utilized for one third (1/3) of the positions required in paragraph 18.4.4.3.